 Congratulations to Mr. Mark Kirzeder of Marian High School for being selected as one of the members of Michiana’s Forty under 40 Class of 2018.
 The list of outstanding honorees was compiled by the South Bend Regional Chamber of Commerce for those “professionals in the area who have distinguished themselves in their chosen field and civic or volunteer organizations.”
-This year's Forty under 40 award winners will be honored at a luncheon in May.
+This year's Forty under 40 award winners were honored at a luncheon on May 11.

 Mr. Kirzeder is a member of the 12th class of Forty under 40 in Michiana so he joins 440 other young professionals who have been honored.
 Those who were selected must be under 40 on May 16, 2018, live and work in Michiana, and come from different sectors of industry and the workforce.
 They must have demonstrated initiative and dedication in pursuing their careers, proven success and achievement, investment in and service to others, and a passion for their community.